Safe Return Plan

 Our landlord ensured that the HVAC system has been adjusted to import as much fresh air as it is capable of, and the filters have been upgraded to Merv-11, which is the maximum it supports.

-CO2 monitors in each teaching area will help us decide when to open windows and turn HEPA air filters on, to maintain a healthy input of fresh air.
+CO2 monitors are available and may be deployed in each teaching area to help us decide when to open windows and when to turn HEPA air filters on, to maintain a healthy input of fresh air.

 If anyone in the school community tests positive for Covid-19, they are to report the situation immediately to the School Nurse, the School Leader, or the Operation Manager.
 If they are in school, they will be put in isolation, and sent home as soon as practical.
 The Department of Health will be contacted to decide who needs to be quarantined and for how long.